shaharBabkoff/CPP_EX3/README.md

 - **Methods**:
   - `activate(Player *player)`: Adds the chosen resources to the player’s inventory.
   - `setResources(ResourceType resource1, ResourceType resource2)`: Sets the resources that the player will receive.

-## trade development cards
+# trade development cards
-In catan i initilze all the development cards: 3 knight and 4 from all the other types if a player want to get a development card he use getDevelopmentCard function (in catan) A card can be traded only if the player hasnt activate it yet.
+In catan class i initilze all the development cards: 3 knight and 4 from all the other types if a player want to get a development card he use getDevelopmentCard function (in catan) A card can be traded only if the player hasnt activate it yet.
 Accept knight card which doesnt have activate method